-The lifter is equipped with one or more air filters to help protect the vacuum system from contaminants.
+The lifter is equipped with 3 air filters to help protect the vacuum generating system from contaminants.
 In order for a filter to function, the operator must empty the filter bowl before enough liquid accumulates to contact any portion of the filter element (see MAINTENANCE: AIR FILTER MAINTENANCE).